rohithkotar/UMBC-DATA606-Capstone/docs/Report.md

 3. Are there any trade-offs between model performance and computational efficiency when using sampling versus non-sampling approaches?

 ### Additional Considerations:
-- Various sampling methods, including oversampling and undersampling techniques, will be explored to mitigate class imbalance within the dataset.
+- Various sampling methods, including oversampling and undersampling techniques, explored to mitigate class imbalance within the dataset.
 - Comparative analysis will be conducted by training predictive models both with and without sampling methods to discern their impact on predictive accuracy.

 ## Data